markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 Now let's practice using these commands to create our development environment by making a `develop` branch.
 Remember we must go to the command prompt and `cd` into our working directory.

-> **Important:** In most workplaces, these branches will have already been configured by the IT department or Development Operations ("DevOps") team.
+> **On the Job:** In most workplaces, these branches will have already been configured by the IT department or Development Operations ("DevOps") team.
 What you are about to do is uncommon in everyday web development.
 However, it's important to know how to create a Git workflow branching strategy so that you know how to work with it.

 Let's go to the root directory of our project so we can make a new branch from our `master` branch, our production environment.